 2011′s publication, The Whole Fiasco, was written by 23 Scribes who worked diligently to improve their writing skills and tell a great, true story.
 The program is made possible by the Kim King Foundation and the Fulton County Arts Council.

 The 2012 anthology, Read After Burning, also premiered at the Decatur Book Festival.
 17 stellar Scribes shared their original stories in this year’s book.
 Check out our blog to see pictures from the book launch.

-The 2013 anthology, Into Bright Tomorrows, released over Labor Day Weekend.
-It features stories from 28 student authors–the largest project to date!
+The 2013 anthology, Into Bright Tomorrows, was written by 28 student authors–the largest project to date!
 The scribes wrote stories inspired by seminal moments in African American history in Atlanta.

 Here at the Wren’s Nest, we believe that young folks can learn a lot from 1-on-1 interactions from older folks.
 We also believe that a hands-on education is a great way to improve writing skills, bring families closer together, and validate the stories of southwest Atlanta.
 This true legacy of Joel Chandler Harris: inspiring education and empathy among neighbors in Atlanta.

 Would you like to be involved with the Scribes Program?
 That’d be awesome.

 Would you like to make a gift to help us keep this program going?
 Donate online here.